getsentry/sentry-docs/docs/clientdev/interfaces/breadcrumbs.rst

 The breadcrumbs interface specifies a series of application events, or "breadcrumbs", that occurred before the main event.

-An array of breadcrumbs.
+The value of the interface is an array of breadcrumb objects.
 Breadcrumb entries are ordered from oldest to newest.
 The last breadcrumb in the array should be the last entry before the main event fired.

 Each breadcrumb has a few properties of which at least ``timestamp`` and ``category`` must be provided.
 The rest is optional and depending on what